patarapolw/cnpy/wk.md

 ### Features and principles

-- Reading SRS only
+- Reading SRS only.
+(Optional meaning quiz with LLM API key, non-SRS.)
 - Multiple answer input (`;` separated), with options to require multiple important readings
 - No real synonyms.
 Warning shake at best.
 All answers must exist in the dictionary.
 - Typing and auto mark as right/wrong.
 No changing from wrong-to-right or vice versa.
-Mark as repeat with <kbd>Esc</kbd> (midway between right and wrong).
+- Mark as repeat with <kbd>Esc</kbd> (midway between right and wrong).
 - Undo (via <kbd>Ctrl</kbd> + <kbd>Z</kbd>) is sent to the end of review, rather than immediate retyping.
-Middle button "not sure" is there for half-wrong (Esc shortcut).
+- Skip current vocab with <kbd>F1</kbd> if you don't want to do similar vocabs immediately.
+It will come back in the next batch anyway.
 - Wrap up every 20 items, but can be done earlier. (<kbd>F4</kbd>, and I sometimes wrap-up at 10 items.
 No need for otherwise decision paralysis.)
 - Restudy (drill) wrong items after wrap up.
+- New vocab (10) after some reviews (40), but before backlog is cleared.
+New vocab can be turned off in Settings.
 - Search for inclusive vocabularies, and put studied items first.
 (Personal preference for hiding reading only if due in 1 hour.
 Tomorrow or later reviews don't worth hiding reading.)
 - Hanzi [break-down](https://github.com/cjkvi/cjkvi-ids) and build-up.
 Also put studied items first.
 - Vocab and Hanzi searching can include reading alongside to narrow the search